putyourlightson/craft-datastar/README.md

 # Datastar Plugin for Craft CMS

-### A reactive, template-driven hypermedia framework for Craft CMS.
+### A reactive template-driven hypermedia framework for Craft CMS.

 **This plugin is in beta and its API may change.**